Another Sports Betting Bill Has Been Introduced in Kentucky

 Sports betting recently became legal in another neighboring state, Ohio, though Ohio betting apps can't go live until gaming regulators establish the rules to govern the industry.
 Sports betting supporters hope wagering can begin in Ohio by football season this year.

-In addition to a sports wagering bill, Koenig on Monday announced that four other gaming bills were being introduced this session in Kentucky.
+In addition to a sports wagering bill, Koenig announced on Monday that four other gaming bills were being introduced during this session in Kentucky.
 These include one bill to address problem gambling and another to eliminate a $3 million annual state subsidy to the horse racing industry, making the industry self-sufficient.

 TwinSpires Does Away With Sports Betting, Casino Apps